afonsonicolau/afonsonicolau/README.md

 ### Hello dear user!

-My name is __Afonso Nicolau__ and I am currently a DevOps Intern @ xgeeks.
+My name is __Afonso Nicolau__ and I am currently a Junior DevOps Engineer @ xgeeks.
 I have big expectations, ambitions, defined objectives and a goal to achieve.

 I want to improve and learn as much as I can, as well as innovate with new techonology and software.
 Talking about tech and supporting others into making them programming, showing them how __important__ it is to improve in this world of everyday changes and evolution, is really one of the things I feel absolutely happy to have a conversation about.